requarks/docs-legacy/authentication.md

 Requarks Wiki supports 4 types of authentication providers.
 You may choose to use one, some or all of them at the same time.

-You must have at least 1 provider active as edits can only be performed while authenticated.
+:warning: You must have at least 1 provider active as edits can only be performed while authenticated.
 # Local
 The local provider stores user accounts in the wiki database.
 It does not rely on any 3rd party service and accounts are unique to your wiki.